 - A title page with information about the concert setting

 - A list of the pieces being played, along with their composers and arrangers

 - A list of the members of the ensemble(s)

 Including a title page identifies the concert and improves the program design.
-Including a simple graphic can help identify the theme of the event (for a holiday concert, for example).
+Including a simple graphic can help identify the theme of the event (for a holiday or spring concert, for example).
 Be sure to include a time, date, and location.
 Finally, give your concert a title.
-“Metroville High School Winter Concert” is fine — this doesn’t have to be rocket science.
+“Metroville High School Concert” is fine — this doesn’t have to be rocket science.

 The bulk of the program should tell the audience what they’re about to hear.
 That means including the titles of each selection, the composers (and arrangers if applicable) and which ensemble is performing.
 In my experience, there are almost always multiple ensembles performing at a school concert, and the audience wants to know who is playing what.
 If there will be an intermission or changes to the staging, include those in the program as well.
 Avoid the temptation to make this information pretty rather than functional.

 Listing the performers offers a personal touch — Grandma loves seeing little Johnny’s name in the program.
 Some programs leave this out, but I think it’s important and always include it.
 In the interest of time and effort, I don’t recommend sorting the students by instrument.
 An alphabetical list of ensemble members is enough.
 I recommend copying and pasting from your official class roster to be sure that you don’t misspell anyone’s name or leave anyone out.